Matb85/components-pack/packages/astro-pack/src/content/docs/start/usage-with-strapi.md

 > Strapi is a headless CMS that allows you to create, manage and distribute content via a RESTful and GraphQL API.

-If you don't use Strapi, you can still use Components Pack by [manually generating images](/components-pack/start/preparing-images/) in appropriate sizes and adding a prefix to the image name that corresponds to its width.
+If you don't use Strapi, you can still use Components Pack by [manually generating images](/components-pack/start/preparing-images/).

 In Strapi, the user can define the sizes of the images that are generated: